,br>

 LIEUTENANT: That does it!
 (MOVES TOWARD HIM WITH HIS STICK)

-GREGOR: (STICKING OUT HIS TONGUE) Come on, come on, let's make the headlines.
-Newspaper reporter worked over.
+GREGOR: (STICKING OUT HIS TONGUE) Come on, come on, let's make the

 LIEUTENANT: (HELPLESSLY) You - you - degenerate!